-It was an amazing three weeks of ideas but, honestly, my best learning has come in the last eight days while I’ve been laid up with a cast on my leg.
+It was an amazing three weeks of ideas but, honestly, my best learning came in the last eight days while I was laid up with a cast on my leg.

 The recovery period, though, requires 10 days in a cast with no weight bearing on the cast at all.
 That means crutches.